 - Release New Music Consistently

-Let’s dive in and learn how to promote your music on streaming platforms.
+Let’s dive in and learn how to develop effective music marketing strategies to promote your music on streaming platforms.

 Reasons to Promote Your Music on Streaming Platforms

 If you haven’t considered music streaming platforms as a part of your digital marketing strategy, you should.
 They provide opportunities for discovery and fanbase growth.
-Below are some of the reasons to promote your music on streaming platforms.
+Below are some of the reasons to develop effective music marketing strategies to promote your music streaming platforms.

 1. Your (Potential) Fans May Be There

 Most people consume music on streaming platforms today.
 In fact, over half a billion people use DSPs to listen to their favorite artists and discover new music.

 This figure should be enticing enough for you as an artist to learn how to promote your music on streaming platforms.
 After all, you should be active where your fans are.
 Or where new ones can potentially discover your music.
 That way, you can reap more benefits from doing what you love.